nauman-khattak/Crypto-DES-Assignment/README.md

 DES Encryption and Decryption java program

 ## Working
-This program take PT & Key as input of 16 hexadecimal characters and then convert it to binary to perform all operations.
-At the end final encrypted text is converted again to hexadecimal format.
+This program take PT & Key as input of 16 hexadecimal characters and then convert it to binary to perform all operations.<br />
+At the end final encrypted text is converted again to hexadecimal format.<br />

 ## Sample Input
 PT = 123abc456def7890<br />
 Key = 3b3898371520f75e<br />

+## Flowchart
+View "Graphical Flow.svg"<br />

 ### Sample Run ###
 Enter the input as a 16 character hexadecimal value:<br />